Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 * Agent Reward Function (independent):
     * +0.1 Each step agent's hand is in goal location.
 * Brains: One brain with the following observation/action space.
-    * Vector Observation space: (Continuous) 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm rigidbodies.
+    * Vector Observation space: (Continuous) 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
     * Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
     * Visual Observations: None
 * Reset Parameters: Two, corresponding to goal size, and goal movement speed.